open-telemetry/community/.github/ISSUE_TEMPLATE/gc_member_onboarding.md

 The existing member must:

-- [ ] Ask TC to add new member as `Member` to the [open-telemetry](https://github.com/open-telemetry/) organisation.
+- [ ] Ask TC to add new member as `Member` to the [open-telemetry](https://github.com/open-telemetry/) organization.
 - [ ] Ask TC to add new member as `Member` to the [open-telemetry/governance-committee](https://github.com/orgs/open-telemetry/teams/governance-committee) team.
-- [ ] Add new member as `CODEOWNER` in [open-telemetry/community](https://github.com/open-telemetry/community/blob/main/CODEOWNERS)
+- [ ] Add new member as code owner in [open-telemetry/community](https://github.com/open-telemetry/community/blob/main/CODEOWNERS)
 - [ ] Add new member to the list of GC members in [open-telemetry/community/community-members.md](https://github.com/open-telemetry/community/blob/main/community-members.md).
 - [ ] Add new member in the `OpenTelemetry (Governance Committee)` section of [cncf/foundation/project-maintainers.csv](https://github.com/cncf/foundation/blob/main/project-maintainers.csv)